jaywarfield/synthmed/docs/feedback_and_evaluation.md

 - This agentic, knowledge-first approach is an innovative contribution to healthcare AI tooling.

-- The repository includes a web/ folder and notebooks that imply a user-facing output (demo or visualizer) alongside the agent code‚ which is great for usability and rapid evaluator testing.
+- The repository includes a web folder and notebooks that imply a user-facing output (demo or visualizer) alongside the agent code‚ which is great for usability and rapid evaluator testing.

 - The project also includes GETTING_STARTED.md and contribution guidance that lower onboarding friction for reviewers and pilot partners.